ErikFontanel/portfolio/src/work/close/close.md

 single_thumbnail: close1.png
 ---

+Close is the marketing automation and communication app for event organizers offering hyper-personalised mobile messaging journeys at scale, with the flexibility that event organizers deserve.

-For event marketing automation start-up Close, I designed the user experience for the web app, established a collaborative design workflow and design system, and contributed directly to the front-end implementation.
+I designed the user experience for the web app, established a collaborative design workflow and design system, and contributed directly to the front-end implementation.

 @[youtube](https://www.youtube.com/watch?v=254V6LXDePc)